divinecoid/SHN-BE/API_ENDPOINTS.md

 - The `menu-with-permissions` endpoint is specifically designed for role-menu-permission mapping in the frontend
 - Role-menu-permission endpoints provide full CRUD operations for managing role access to menu permissions
 - Bulk operations are available for efficient role-menu-permission management
+- Static Data APIs are temporary and should be converted to proper master data tables in the future